gregcope/ABoatMon/README.md

 * Adafruit Ultimate GPS - any 3.3v UART GPS would do
 * Adafruit Fona - any 3.3v UART GSM modem would do, although we do use the battery charging on the fona
 * 3.7v LIPO battery
 * Low power Atemega 1280.
-This might fit into lower spec Atmegs no idea...
+This might fit into lower spec Atmegs, but I have no idea...
 * OneWire temp sensor

 External Libs